mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/release-notes/index.md

 For more information on addressing this limit, see [Docker hub rate limits](../operations/manage-docker-hub-rate-limits).

 ## Component versions
-- Addon: 1.4.0-6
+- Addon: 1.4.0-22
-- Chart: 0.19.0
+- Chart: 0.31.1
-- kommander-federation (yakcl): 0.10.0
+- kommander-federation (yakcl): 0.16.1
-- kommander-licensing (yakcl): 0.10.0
+- kommander-licensing (yakcl): 0.16.1
-- UI: 6.91.1
+- UI: 6.98.0
-- kommander-karma: 0.3.12
+- kommander-karma: 0.3.19
-- kubeaddons-catalog: 0.1.15
+- kubeaddons-catalog: 0.1.16
-- kommander-thanos: 0.1.16
+- kommander-thanos: 0.1.22
-- kubecost: 0.7.0
+- kubecost: 0.9.1
 - grafana: 6.6.0
 - karma: 0.70
-- thanos: 0.10.1
+- thanos: 0.17.1
-- cost-analyzer: 1.71.1
+- cost-analyzer: 1.77.1

 ## Fixed and Improved Issues

-- Bump federated prometheus to 9.3.7
-- Bump kubecost to 0.7.0 which enables PodSecurityPolicy
+- Duplicate namespaces no longer created per workspace.
+- UI: Update to handle new KUDO param types.
-- Decrease the amount of time it takes to delete Kommander
+- Decrease the amount of time it takes to delete Kommander.
-- Fixed an issue where sometimes valid licenses were briefly displayed as invalid.
+- Update the karma subchart to remove a liveness probe that could cause the karma container to be restarted unnecessarily, preventing its API from becoming available.
+- UI: Allow gitops source update.
+- UI: Update UI dependencies to mitigate CVE-2021-23337.
+- UI: Federated addon info is now displayed properly in UI cards.
+- Bump federated Kubeaddons to v0.26.1 to fix a bug causing unnecessary addon deployment delays.
+- UI: Handle license loading state, show loading instead of invalid when license is missing a status.
 (COPS-6912)
+- UI: Resolve kubecost performance issue.
+- Workspace admin roles are now automatically propagated to projects within the workspace.

 [attach_existing_kubernetes_cluster]: /dkp/kommander/1.4/clusters/attach-cluster